florton/InteractiveComputingTools/README.md

 ##### Ver: Alpha 1.1
 ##### Created by Flanders Lorton

-### Interactive Logic is a python app intended to create logic circuits
+### Interactive Logic is a python app for creating and modeling simple logic circuits
 ### The app should be intuitive and simple to use for new and experienced users

 ## Installing and running